-New England Patriots quarterback Tom Brady knows all about holding and breaking records after he broke the NFL’s all-time record for touchdown passes this weekend.
+New England Patriots quarterback Tom Brady knows all about holding and breaking records and on Sunday night, he won a record sixth Super Bowl after his side defeated the LA Rams in Atlanta.

 The common phrase ‘records are there to be broken’ is often thrown about in many sports, but some records are simply too difficult to reach.

 In honour of Brady’s historic achievement, we’ve taken a look at some which may never be broken.

 Bradman’s Test cricket batting average of 99.94 will surely never be matched or surpassed.
 The Australian announced himself to the world during the tour of England in 1930, where he scored 974 runs in the Tests.
 He was so good that the Bodyline plan was introduced just to stop him scoring so many runs.

 Arsenal made history as they went through the entire 2003-04 Premier League season without losing a match.
 They quickly became known as the ‘Invincibles’ as they recorded 26 wins and 12 draws out of the 38 league matches.

 Jonathan Edwards - Triple Jump

 Edwards’ leap of 18.29 metres in 1995 is still the triple jump record.
 The jump earned him a gold medal at the World Championships as he became the first person to jump 60 feet.
 The closest jump to the record was by American Christian Taylor who recorded 18.21 metres in 2015.